Neurospora: Sexual reproduction

-In the heterothallic species Neurospora crassa, interaction of haploid strains of opposite mating type is necessary for the occurrence of sexual reproduction and the production of ascospores by meiosis.
+In the heterothallic species Neurospora crassa, the interaction of haploid strains of opposite mating type is necessary for the occurrence of sexual reproduction and the production of ascospores by meiosis.
 Ascospores then restore haploid individuals of either mating type.
 The life cycle phase is thus predominantly haploid, however, upon mating, the nuclei do not immediately fuse: karyogamy is delayed until the very onset of meiosis.
-The resulting mycelium is called a heterokaryon, and is neither diploid, nor haploid.
+The resulting mycelium is called a heterokaryon and is neither diploid nor haploid.
 The genus Neurospora also includes homothallic species in which a single haploid individual carries both mating type loci and can undergo self-fertilization leading to meiosis and sexual reproduction.
 Neurospora africana is an example of such a species.
 Additionally, some "Neurospora" species are said pseudohomothallic.
 They carry both mating types, but in separate nuclei in the same individual.
 Two haploid nuclei originating from the same meiosis are packaged into one ascospore.
 The individual is thus permanently heterokaryotic.
 Examples of this mating system include "Neurospora tetrasperma" and "Neurospora tetraspora".

 Because heterothallic species necessarily undergo some degree of outcrossing they may benefit from a higher efficiency of selection because of higher effective recombination rates.
 In contrast, pseudohomothallic and homothallic species do not outcross (or rarely) and do not experience these benefits: in homothallics a reduced efficiency of negative selection has been shown.
 However, both hetero- and pseudohomothallic species benefit from the masking of deleterious recessive alleles in the heterokaryotic phase.
 In addition, all species derive the benefits of meiosis that include the removal of stress-induced DNA damages by homologous recombinational repair, and the formation of stress-resistant ascospores.